Danofthepeople/EldarisShared/content/Campaign Details/Etiquette.md

 In my mind there are roughly four states:
 - **All is Good** No one is uncomfortable, and play continues as usual.
 - **Slow Down** We are straying close to sensitive subjects, lets take it slow and make sure everyone is okay.
-- **Rewind** That was too far, lets reset to before that happened and start again.
+- **Rewind** That was too far, lets reset to before that happened and take a different path.
 - **Hard Stop** Something went too far, and a hard stop is called.
 The session pauses, everyone takes a break.
 Once everyone is ready, we roll back to before the hard stop and take a different path.

 If you are ever uncomfortable, feel free to call out one of these states.
 If you believe more states would be helpful let me know.